Programs

 This Climate-Smart dairy farming project aims to reduce Greenhouse Gas emissions from dairy farming by 15% by combining climate-smart and locally adapted solutions in a farmer-focused smallholder model.

-Malawi: Groundnut and beef value chain
+Malawi: Groundnut and beef value chain (closed)

 Through this project, 14.000 smallholder farmers in the districts of Kasungu and Mzimba have increased market acces and improved incomes, thereby creating a path to a dignified living income.